neophob/PixelController/README.md

 this defines two PixelInvaders panels while the second panel is rotates 180 degrees.
 Take a look at the config file, there are alot of hints how to configure it.

-You can **download** PixelController on Google Code: http://code.google.com/p/pixelcontroller/downloads/

 ## DEMO
 Check out https://vimeo.com/61141493, http://vimeo.com/27453711 and http://vimeo.com/32580251 to see PixelController in action on two PixelInvaders panels.

 ## SUPPORTED HARDWARE
-PixelController supports different (LED) matrix hardware devices:
+PixelController supports different (LED) matrix hardware devices/controller:

 * PixelInvaders 3D Panels serial device (see Readme.PixelInvaders, http://www.pixelinvaders.ch)
 * PixelInvaders 3D Panels network device (see Readme.PixelInvaders, http://www.pixelinvaders.ch)